Dynamic-Capital/Dynamic-Capital/README.md

 #### Dynamic AGI self-improvement loop

-`dynamic_agi.DynamicAGIModel` now accepts an optional `DynamicSelfImprovement` manager that records each evaluation and emits an iterative improvement plan.
+`dynamic.intelligence.agi.DynamicAGIModel` now accepts an optional `DynamicSelfImprovement` manager that records each evaluation and emits an iterative improvement plan.
 Provide realised performance telemetry or human feedback when calling `evaluate()` so the manager can accumulate session snapshots.
 The returned `AGIOutput` includes an `improvement` payload with ranked focus areas, aggregated metrics, and the latest introspection reports.
-See `tests/dynamic_agi/test_dynamic_self_improvement.py` for an end-to-end example.
+See `tests/dynamic.intelligence.agi/test_dynamic_self_improvement.py` for an end-to-end example.

 **Dynamic AGI** abbreviates **Driving Yield of New Advancements in Minds, Intelligence & Creation — Adapting Global Intelligence**.
-The `dynamic_agi.DynamicAGIModel.identity` helper exposes this expansion and its three pillars (`Driving Yield of New Advancements in Minds`, `Intelligence &
+The `dynamic.intelligence.agi.DynamicAGIModel.identity` helper exposes this expansion and its three pillars (`Driving Yield of New Advancements in Minds`, `Intelligence &
 Creation`, `Adapting Global Intelligence`) so downstream